-Givaudan’s financial position remained solid at the end of the year.
-Net debt at December 2020 was CHF 4,040 million and the leverage ratio was 50%.
+Givaudan’s financial position remained solid at the end of 2022.
+Net debt at December 2022 was CHF 4,530 million and net debt to EBITDA ratio was 3.07.

 Balanced debt profile

 In 2018 we received our first credit ratings, and the strong investment confirms the Company’s market leadership position and strong financial profile: